husarion/panther_ros/panther_hardware_interfaces/CODE_STRUCTURE.md

 * `GPIOControllerInterface`: Interface for all wrappers that handle GPIO control tasks.
 * `GPIOControllerPTH12X`: Class with specific logic for the Panther robot with version 1.20 and above.
-* `GPIOControllerPTH10X`: Class with specific logic for the Panther robot with version less than 1.20.
+* `GPIOControllerPTH10X`: Class with specific logic for the Panther robot with version below 1.20.
 * `Watchdog`: Entity responsible for spinning the software Watchdog.
 It periodically sets the high and low states of specific GPIO Watchdog pin.
 Used only with `GPIOControllerPTH12X`.

 ## PantherSystemRosInterface